hyzor/BachelorsThesis/README.md

 # BachelorsThesis

-This is the source code for my Bachelor's thesis.
+This is the source code of my Bachelor's thesis.